omarsaleh19/Fine-tune-BERT-for-sentiment-Analysis/README.md

    Training (Step 6) is optional — a pre-trained model is provided.
    - ⏱️ Training takes **at least 2 hours**, depending on your Colab runtime.

-6. Model Results and Visualization
+6. Model Results and Visualization:
-   - Step 7 – Model interpretability using LIME
+   - Step 7 – Model interpretability using LIME.
-   - Step 8 – Model evaluation
+   - Step 8 – Model evaluation.
-   - Step 9 – Live interactive predictions
+   - Step 9 – Live interactive predictions.

 ---